 - Healthcare Benefit Program Laws and Regulations.
 From the billing violations discussed above to use of fraudulent physician certifications, the list of allegations that can trigger an investigation for Medicare, Medicaid, or Tricare fraud is almost endless.
-At Oberheiden, P.C., we are intimately familiar with the laws and regulations that govern providers who participate in federal health benefit programs, and we rely on our experience as fraud defense attorneys and former federal fraud prosecutors to protect our clients as thoroughly and cost-effectively as possible.
+At Oberheiden, P.C., a Denver healthcare fraud defense attorney is intimately familiar with the laws and regulations that govern providers who participate in federal health benefit programs.
+We rely on our experience as fraud defense attorneys and former federal fraud prosecutors to protect our clients as thoroughly and cost-effectively as possible.

 FAQs: Defending Against Healthcare Fraud Allegations in Denver, CO

 Q: What if my billing manager inadvertently submitted improper reimbursement requests to Medicare – can I still be penalized?

 Unfortunately, yes.
 In our experience, the vast majority of billing violations are the result of a simple human error.
 However, this does necessarily insulate providers from liability.
 In many cases, proof of intent to commit fraud is not required to establish a statutory violation, and providers must execute meticulously-planned defense strategies in order to mitigate the risk of honest mistakes leading to substantial fines and penalties.

 Q: What are the differences between civil and criminal healthcare fraud investigations?